 - Advanced treatment: Targeted removal of specific contaminants of concern using specialized treatment processes.

-With the appropriate combination of primary, secondary, tertiary and advanced treatments, wastewater can be purified to meet stringent standards for safe discharge or reuse.
-By improving treatment technologies and political will, we can capture and recycle more wastewater to overcome water scarcity around the world.
+With the appropriate combination of primary, secondary, tertiary, and advanced treatments, wastewater can be purified to meet stringent standards for safe discharge or reuse.
+We can capture and recycle more wastewater by improving treatment technologies and demonstrating political will to overcome water scarcity worldwide.

 Water Recycling Technologies: An Overview of the Options

-There are several technologies used for water recycling and reuse.
+Several technologies are used for water recycling and reuse.
 The most common options are:

-Reverse Osmosis (RO) uses a semi-permeable membrane to remove ions, molecules and larger particles from drinking water.
-RO can remove many types of contaminants from water but requires significant energy to operate and can be expensive.
+Reverse Osmosis (RO) uses a semi-permeable membrane to remove ions, molecules, and larger particles from drinking water.
+RO can remove many contaminants from water but is expensive and requires significant energy.

-Microfiltration uses membranes with very small pores to filter out contaminants like bacteria, protozoa and some viruses.
-Microfiltration does not require the high pressures of RO so it tends to be more energy efficient and cost effective.
+Microfiltration uses membranes with tiny pores to filter out contaminants like bacteria, protozoa, and some viruses.
+It does not require high RO pressures, so it tends to be more energy-efficient and cost-effective.

-Ultraviolet (UV) light disinfection uses UV light to inactivate pathogens like bacteria, viruses and protozoa in water.
-UV disinfection is very effective and environmentally friendly but may require pre-filtration to remove particles that can block the UV light.
+Ultraviolet (UV) light disinfection uses UV light to inactivate pathogens like bacteria, viruses, and protozoa in water.
+It is very effective and environmentally friendly, but it may require pre-filtration to remove particles that can block the UV light.

 Distillation